matthiaskoenig/dfba/DFBA models in SBML.md

 <!--how to name things? -->
 <!--how related to the FBA and top model?-->

-## BOUNDS model
+## BOUNDS submodel
-* This **MUST** contain bound parameters for every reaction in the FBA that does not use default bounds.
-* **MUST** have species values to compute how much reactions can be fired.
-* **MUST** contain  parameter dt.

-## Linking FBA with ODE model
-Two links are required between the FBA model and the kinetic models:
-* Update of flux bounds in the FBA model from the kinetic model.
-* Update of species in kinetic model which are changed by FBA boundary reactions.

-### Update of flux bounds
-* The `TOP` DFBA model **MUST** contain a parameter `dt` which defines the step size of the FBA optimizations, i.e. after which time interval the FBA is performed.
+The `BOUNDS` submodel is used for the calculation of the upper and lower bounds for the `FBA` model.
+For the calculation the species changed by FBA and the time step `dt` are required.
+The `BOUNDS` model can be part of the `TOP` model or a separate submodel.
 * The submodel handling the update of the bounds **MUST** contain a parameter `dt` which defines the step size of the FBA optimizations, i.e. after which time interval the FBA is performed.
 The `BOUNDS` submodel `dt` must be linked via a port to the `TOP` model `dt`.
+The `dt` parameter **MUST** be annotated with the SBOTerm [`SBO:0000346` (temporal measure)](http://www.ebi.ac.uk/sbo/main/SBO:0000346).
-If the `TOP` model is performing the update of the bounds this rule is obsolete.
+If the `BOUNDS` model is part of the `TOP` model this rule is obsolete.
 <!--
 @Leandro: should dt be defined in the top?
 Can simulation time be updated using t = t + dt?
 Ambiguous with SED-ML?